jillesvangurp/jsonj/README.md

 - The provided JsonObject, JsonArray, JsonSet, and JsonPrimitive classes are all you need for type safe and null safe manipulation of complex json structures.
 - It comes with convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
-- Memory efficient: you can squeeze millions of json objects in a modest amount of RAM.
+- Memory efficient: you can squeeze large amounts of json objects in a modest amount of RAM.
 This is nice if you are doing big data processing projects.
 - Easy to use and lacks the complexity of other solutions.
 All you do is JsonObject o = parseObject(...) and o.toString() or o.serialize(..).
 - There are no annotations or model classes.
 This makes jsonj great for quickly prototyping some logic around any bit of json encountered.
 - A JsonDataObject interface is provided (that includes default methods) that allows you to easily create domain objects based on JsonObject.
 This interface provides a lot of default methods and acts a mixin.
 This gives you the best of both worlds and it is easy to reuse functionality between different domain classes.